neaqx/travelyet/README.md

 ## User Experience (UX)

-This website is meant to attract people who like space exploration and would like to win a trip to the Moon.

-There is clear navigation and a form set up on the sign-up page to apply to win the trip.

-Users can contact Lunar Escape if they wish to join the company itself.
-They are always looking for people with talent.
+Travelyet redefines travel planning with a clear, concise platform, connecting you effortlessly to the world's trendiest destinations.
+Discover, learn, and book your next adventure through our partnership with Booking.com, all in one streamlined experience.
+Our future holds exciting opportunities, like the Travelyet Ambassador Program, allowing you to share and monetize your travel stories.
+As we evolve, look out for our e-commerce feature, enhancing your journey with essential travel products.
+Designed for ease, our modern, simplistic website caters to every traveler's need, ensuring your journey to discovery is just a few clicks away.
+Welcome to Travelyet – where every journey starts with clarity and ends with unforgettable experiences.

 ### User Stories

  * First-time visitor goals
     * Understand the main purpose of the site and learn more about the Lunar Escape company.
     * Easily navigate throughout the site.
-    * Find the Sign Up form and fill it out.
+    * Find the Offers and informations on the website.
  * Returning visitor goals
-    * Find out information about the company.
+    * Find out information about new destination.
-    * Locate contact information.
-    * Review the site's extensive gallery.
+    * Find the best way to get in contact with the company with any questions they may have.
+    * Finding new offers.

  * Frequent user goals
-    * Check if there are any new packages to apply for in the sign-up form.
+    * Check if there are any new destination with new offers.
-    * Review the gallery for any new photos.
+    * Review the comments form the travelyet.com ambassador.
 - - -

 ## Features

-* This website is targeting people who want to win a trip to the moon.
+* This website is targeting people who want to travel.
 * They can do that by navigating to the sign-up page and filling out a form.
 * Responsive on all device sizes.